Hard to Hold (film)

 Hard to Hold is a 1984 musical drama film directed by Larry Peerce.
 It was meant as a starring vehicle for Rick Springfield, who had a solid television acting resume and a blossoming rock-pop career, but had yet to break out in feature films.
 It stars Springfield, Janet Eilber, and Patti Hansen.
 The film features many Springfield songs which are included on the soundtrack.

 Plot summary

-James "Jamie" Roberts (played by singer-songwriter Rick Springfield), being a pop idol, is used to having his way with women.
-He meets child psychologist Diana Lawson (Janet Eilber) in a car accident; however, she has never heard of him and doesn't swoon at his attention.
-He tries to win her affection, but complicating things is his ex-lover, Nicky Nides (Patti Hansen), who remains a member of his band.
+James "Jamie" Roberts, being a pop idol, is used to having his way with women.
+He meets child psychologist Diana Lawson in a car accident; however, she has never heard of him and doesn't swoon at his attention.
+He tries to win her affection, but complicating things is his ex-lover, Nicky Nides, who remains a member of his band.